fatih/faillint/README.md

 //faillint:file-ignore reason
 ```

-This must be placed in the `package` docs and, conventionally, these comments should be placed near the top of the file.
+This may be placed anywhere in the file but conventionally it should be placed at, or near, the top of the file.

 For example,